topkecleon/telegram-bot-bash/doc/3_advanced.md

 *:start:*
 *:*:98979695
 ```
-you have to check yourself if a user is allowed to to something by calling function ```user_is_allowed```.
-example to check if a user is allowed to start bot:
+you have to use the function ```user_is_allowed``` to check if a user has the capability to do something.
+Example check if user has capability to start bot:
 ```bash
 	case "$MESSAGE" in
 		'/start')